KatTheGit/sylvan-row/README.md

 - [ ] Figure out port and firewall shenanigans
   - No issues on Windows and OSX
   - [ ] Pop-up for Linux players who might need to manually make firewall rules.
+    - [ ] Also a pop-up for Linux users to install the dependency.
   - [ ] Allow use of different ports
     - [ ] clientside
     - [ ] serverside